Updated Lighthouse

 This video shows the lighthouse circuit over an hour or so as the sun sets - the video has been shortened to about 1 minute.

+The lighthouse circuit and software have been updated to utilize very bright, very low power LED lamp modules.
 These devices contain 24 individual LEDs arranged in an array that sends light out in every direction.
 They are very bright while only drawing a small fraction of the power that halogen bulbs consume.
+In order to make these modules work in a realistic way the software has been rewritten and a faster microcontroller has been used.
+Features include:

 The difference in color between the bright white LED module and the warm white module is shown in this video.
 The warm white is on the left and the bright white is on the right.

-Turn clockwise to increase the time between flashes (maximum about 1 minute)
+Turn clockwise to increase the time between

-Install the CDs light sensor to activate "on when dark, off when light."
+CDs Sensor: Install the CDs light sensor to activate "on when dark, off when light."
 When shipped the CDs sensor will be installed at the end of a wire extension allowing it to be mounted outside of the lighthouse.

 Bulb Installation: